yzhilong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters an edit command.
-2. GameBook updates itself with the edited entry.
+2. GameBook updates itself with the edited entry, and displays success message and any accompanying warnings.

    Use case ends.